binarycabin/brainblocks/README.md

 });
 ```

-BrainBlocks::getTokenResponse will return the full response from the BrainBlocks, this can be validated manually or you can use the "validateResponse" helper.
+`BrainBlocks::getTokenResponse` will return the full response from the BrainBlocks, this can be validated manually or you can use the `validateResponse` helper.

-By default, the validateResponse helper will make sure:
+By default, the `validateResponse` helper will make sure:
-- the "fufilled" property is "true"
+- the `fulfilled` property is `true`
 - the "destination" address matches the address your config
 The second property takes an array of additional validations you would like to check, for example checking the amount.